 In early March 2017, it was announced that none of the options had found favour in the consultation, with almost half the respondents - an astonishing proportion - adding written submissions to demand a northern bypass, which had been ruled out before the consultation started.
 The scheme has been cancelled.

 |9 May 2016||The consultation has been delayed until Summer 2016 as Highways England are apparently having problems identifying and finalising their options.|

 |15 July 2016||Highways England published the consultation on 14 July detailing the five options they are looking at.
 Further information is available on the Highways England website: https://www.gov.uk/government/consultations/a27-chichester-bypass-improvement-scheme|

 |1 March 2017||Following consultation, there was opposition to all options by the local councils and others.
 The Secretary of State for Transport has decided to cancel the scheme altogether.|

 - Highways England: A27 Chichester Improvement

-With thanks to Chris Jones for information on this page.
+With thanks to Jonathan Baker and Chris Jones for information on this page.